calint/znxcr/README.md

 # znxcr
-experimental retro 16 bit cpu written in verilog xilinix vivado intended for fpga board Arty S7-25
+experimental retro 16 bit cpu written in verilog xilinix vivado intended for fpga Cmod S7 from Digilent

 under construction, first try at fpga with vivado and verilog